-Lectures: Lectures will be given jointly by Prof. Barabási, by Dr. Shekhtman and Dr. Klein
+Lectures: Lectures will be given jointly by Prof. Barabási, Dr. Klein, and Dr. Dorantes-Gilardi.

 Homework: There will be three (3) homework assignments representing a mix of mathematical work and computational data analysis.
 Students are expected to turn in their source code for the computational exercises.
 Students in the Network Science Ph.D. program will take part in additional seminars to discuss more complex derivations and other deeper aspects of network science.